sjdv1982/seamless/sphinx/source/explained.md

 ## Use structured cells
 ...
-Because of subcell access and schemas, and integration of independent (auth) and dependent (inchannel) data, and object oriented programming.
+Because of subcell access and schemas, and integration of independent (auth) and dependent (inchannel) data, and cyclic dependencies, and object oriented programming.
 Same reason why beginners should avoid them.
 Keep them small, else use DeepCells.
 At odds with "use celltypes".